Teleparallel Newton--Cartan gravity: Introduction

-In this article, we answer the question what the corresponding geometric description of the Newtonian limit looks like for the teleparallel equivalent of general relativity (\acronym{TEGR}).
-Teleparallel gravity \cite{Bahamonde.EtAl:2021} is a class of gravitational theories in which the geometric framework for the description of gravity is modified compared to that of standard \acronym{GR}: in addition to the spacetime metric, one considers as basic ingredient a connection that is metric but, differently to the Levi--Civita connection, torsionful and flat.
-This framework allows for a dynamically equivalent formulation of \acronym{GR}, namely the above-mentioned \acronym{TEGR}, and modified teleparallel theories of gravity have recently gained a lot of interest.
+In this article, we answer the question what the corresponding geometric description of the Newtonian limit looks like for the teleparallel equivalent of general relativity (\acronym{TEGR}) \cite{Maluf:2013}.
+Teleparallel gravity \cite{Bahamonde.EtAl:2021} is a class of gravitational theories in which the geometric framework for the description of gravity is modified compared to that of standard \acronym{GR}: in addition to the spacetime metric, one considers as basic ingredient a connection that is metric but, differently to the Levi-Civita connection, torsionful and flat.
+This framework allows for a dynamically equivalent formulation of \acronym{GR}, namely the above-mentioned \acronym{TEGR}, and modified teleparallel theories of gravity have recently gained a lot of interest in the context of classical modified gravity or effective descriptions of quantum gravity \cite{Bahamonde.EtAl:2021,CANTATA:2021, Bahamonde.Ducobu.Pfeifer:2022,Bahamonde.EtAl:2022}.

 The geometry of Galilei manifolds, which underlies Newton--Cartan gravity, admits a `gauge-theoretic' description in terms of the Bargmann group (i.e.\ the centrally extended inhomogeneous Galilei group), which was initially discovered in the 1980s in the context of massive matter coupling \cite{Duval.Kuenzle:1984,Duval.EtAl:1985}.
-Over the last decade, interest in Galilei geometries has significantly increased due to novel applications in condensed matter physics as well as in `non-relativistic' string theory and related applications in quantum gravity \cite{Son:2013, Andringa.EtAl:2012, Christensen.EtAl:2014a, Christensen.EtAl:2014b}.
-In this context, the gauge-theoretic perspective has been further developed \cite{Andringa.EtAl:2011,Geracie.EtAl:2015}.
+Over the last decade, interest in Galilei geometries has significantly increased due to novel applications in condensed matter physics as well as in `non-relativistic' string theory and related applications in quantum gravity \cite{Son:2013, Andringa.EtAl:2012, Christensen.EtAl:2014a, Christensen.EtAl:2014b, Bergshoeff.EtAl:2022}.
+In this context, the gauge-theoretic perspective has been further developed \cite{Andringa.EtAl:2011, Geracie.EtAl:2015}.
 It is this perspective on the geometry of Galilei manifolds in which a teleparallel formulation of Newton--Cartan gravity arises very naturally, which turns out to give the sought-for geometric description of the Newtonian limit of \acronym{TEGR}.

 For the consideration of modifications of \acronym{GR}, there are some typical physical motivations, such as the problem of quantisation, observational issues in cosmology or astrophysics, or the prediction of singularities.
 Of those motivations, none applies to Newtonian gravity---for example, Newton--Cartan gravity coupled to a matter field can be rigorously quantised \cite{Christian:1997}.
 Therefore, one might argue that on physical grounds, the investigation of geometrically modified descriptions of Newtonian gravity just by itself does not seem necessary.
 Notwithstanding this argument, our investigation of a `teleparallelised' version of Newton--Cartan gravity that gives the geometric description of the Newtonian limit of teleparallel gravity is still of fundamental importance on a both conceptual and theoretical level: the description of a physically interesting limit of an inherently geometric theory ought to be given in a geometric fashion.